solana-foundation/solana-improvement-documents/proposals/0023-asynchronous-program-execution-and-broadcast.md

 the cluster over turbine.
 Cluster could be configured with more then one UserBlockSlots per slot with a default setting of 2.

-* Leader - the current leader for the slot that will propose a PoH ledger full of Votes and UserBlockEntries.
+* Leader - the current leader for the slot that will build a PoH ledger full of Votes and UserBlockEntries.

 * Builder - a node that is scheduled to build a block with non